accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 March 15, 2025 2 min read

-It happens to all of us–we accumulate a few too many pairs of skis, a bike saddle we took off an old steed but never found another use for, pants we **might**have, um, outgrown, and shoes we loved but just never fit right.
+It happens to all of us–we accumulate a few too many pairs of skis, a bike saddle we took off an old steed but never found another use for, pants we **might** have, um, outgrown, and shoes we loved but just never fit right.

 It’s nice to accumulate old gear in closets and sheds, but it’s nicer to sell it.
 Much nicer.

 Selling your used gear to Durango Outdoor Exchange is a great way to pass on the good vibes and build store credit that you can use for upgrading your quiver(s).
-Best of all, selling your used outdoor gear is a super chill and easy experience.
+Best of all, consigning your used outdoor gear is a quick and painless process.
 Read on to learn how.

 What is the Durango Outdoor Exchange?

-The Durango Outdoor Exchange is a family-owned business in Durango that sells used and new outdoor gear, including skis,bikes, clothing, books,shoes, gloves, paddleboards,tents, sleeping bags, and much more.
+The Durango Outdoor Exchange is a family-owned business in Durango that sells used and new outdoor gear, including skis, bikes, clothing, books, shoes, gloves, paddleboards, tents, sleeping bags, and much more.

 Durango Outdoor Exchange operates on a consignment model, meaning you will receive a percentage of the sale price once your gear sells.
-This model not only benefits you as a seller but also ensures that shoppers can find quality second-hand and new outdoor equipment at reasonable prices.
+This model not only benefits you as a consigner but also ensures that shoppers can find quality second-hand and new outdoor equipment at reasonable prices.

-How to Sell Your Used Gear
+How to Consign Your Used Gear

 1. Get your gear prepped: Before heading to the store, make sure what you want to sell is in good condition.
 Clean your gear–clean gear makes your stuff more attractive and increases the likelihood it will be accepted on consignment.
 If you see any damage, try and repair it.